 What we do

 As one of London’s leading maternity hospitals, we care for more than 6,000 mothers and babies each year.
-We provide all aspects of obstetric and midwifery care, from preconceptual (before conception) and antenatal (before birth) to women in labour and postnatal (after delivery).
+We provide all aspects of obstetric and midwifery care, from before conception and before birth (antenatal) to birth and after delivery (postnatal).

 Our expert team of midwives and doctors works hard to give you the care and support you need to have a safe and satisfying birth.
 Every woman has her own ideas about how she would like her baby to be born – whether at home or in hospital – and we do our best to help you to achieve this.